KDE/documentation-develop-kde-org/content/hig/components/assistance/message.md

 -   For very long or complicated conditions, provide a short error message and complement it with a Details button that provides a lengthier explanation in the same dialog.
+-   If the dialog offers any destructive actions, such as "Delete" or "Remove", make sure that the button for one of the safe actions is marked as the default.

 ### Appearance